UTK7994/learning-notes/books/designing-data-intensive-applications.md

 In summary down below we have dicussed 2PL and graph based.

 In 2PL we have 4 ways, which tackle each problem separately out of which we have deadlock (tacked by conversative) , irrecovorability and cascadelessness (tackled by rigrous) and efficiency of improvement made over rigrous (by unlocking the read locks and not waiting for them to commit) by strict.

+Still most common protocol used in TimeStamping protocol.

 ## `utkarsh Summary of deadlocks`